rick-ecircuit/op-amp-discovery-prototyping-board/README.md

 - Proto-Area Schematic, Bonus Sections

 ## Example Circuits - Guided Learning (PDF)
-- A Guided tour of classic op amp configs
+- Guided examples of classic op amp configs
 - Define It, Design It, Build It, Test & Learn It